 The Native Village of Tetlin has a Tribal Court that is presided over by Council member judges who enforce Tetlin's Code of Tribal Ordinances.
 Tetlin has a volunteer fire department and a permanently stationed Village Public Safety Officer supported by a Search and Rescue team of about 25 citizens.
 Alaska State Troopers are located in Tok, about 20 miles away.
+Tetlin has no US Post Office.

 Tetlin, Alaska is a dry tribal village that bans the sale and the importation of alcohol.